 In the same period, members’ deposits have grown from Ksh.
 Two hundred ninety thousand to Kshs 5 billion while the share capital is at Ksh.
 150 million.

 The Sacco staff has also grown both in numbers and professional experience.
-The membership of the UN SACCO is open to all local and international team of UN agencies.
+The membership of the UN SACCO is open to all local and international teams of UN agencies.

 13. Afya Sacco Society Ltd